ekvedaras/php-enum/README.md

 Big thanks [happy-types/enumerable-type](https://packagist.org/packages/happy-types/enumerable-type) for the original idea.
 Take a look if it suits your needs better.

-This package adds `meta` field, provides a few more methods like `options`, `keys`, `json`, etc. and there are simple php array, `illuminate/collection` and `arrayy` collection implementations to choose from.
+This package adds `meta` field, provides a few more methods like `options`, `keys`, `json`, etc. and there are simple php array, `illuminate/collection`, `arrayy` and `doctrine` collection implementations to choose from.

 ## Benefits